Online Therapy for Gay Men · UK & Europe

 Topics

-Clinical writing on the specific terrain.
+Clinical writing on the specific territory.

-Where mainstream frameworks miss what matters for gay men — and what an accurate clinical reading looks like instead.
+Where mainstream frameworks miss what matters for gay men, and what an accurate clinical reading looks like instead.

 Reflections from the work